amadeusPolson/HtmlDocumentation/README.md

 This repo contains all the custom documentation per-project.
 To add a file:

 1) Copy the html and images folder from ~/Example into your new directory.
-2) Run: git submodule add git@github.com:amadeusPolson/DocumentationTemplate.git.
+2) Open a command prompt in your new directory and run: git submodule add git@github.com:amadeusPolson/DocumentationTemplate.git.
-	This command will download the most up-to-date resources used for creating and rendering the html documentation.
+	- This command will download the most up-to-date resources used for creating and rendering the html documentation.
 3) Edit the html file to your liking.
 Any custom javascript or css should be added on your own, _not_ to the DocumentationTemplate folder.